microsoft/FHIR-Converter/README.md

 Example usage to convert HL7 v2 messages to FHIR resources in a folder:
 ```
->.\Microsoft.Health.Fhir.Liquid.Converter.Tool.exe convert -d myTemplateDirectory -e ADT_A01 -i myInputDataFolder -o myOutputDataFolder
+>.\Microsoft.Health.Fhir.Liquid.Converter.Tool.exe convert -d myTemplateDirectory -r ADT_A01 -i myInputDataFolder -o myOutputDataFolder
 ```

 **Manage Templates**

 The command-line tool also supports managing different versions of templates from Azure Container Registry (ACR).
 Users can customize templates and store them on ACR if default templates can not meet requirements.
-After ACR authentication, users can pull and push templates from/to a remote ACR through our tool.
+After [ACR authentication](docs/TemplateManagementCLI.md), users can pull and push templates from/to a remote ACR through our tool.

 Example command to push a collection of templates to ACR image from a folder:
 ```